-For a quantum system with Hamiltonian $\hat{H}=\sum_{k} \epsilon_k \dyad{\epsilon_k}$ with $\epsilon_{k+1} \geq \epsilon_{k}$ prepared in a state $\rho = \sum_{k} r_k \ketbra{r_k}{r_k}$ with $r_{k+1} \leq r_k$, the ergotropy is defined as \cite{Allahverdyan2004, Rossini2019}
+For a quantum system with Hamiltonian $\hat{H}=\sum_{k} \epsilon_k \dyad{\epsilon_k}$ with $\epsilon_{k+1} \geq \epsilon_{k}$ prepared in a state $\rho = \sum_{k} r_k \ketbra{r_k}{r_k}$ with $r_{k+1} \leq r_k$, the ergotropy is defined as \cite{Allahverdyan2004}

 where the minimization is performed over all unitary operators $\hat{U}$.
 Solution of the minimization problem is the unitary $\hat{U}_{\mathcal{E}}=\sum_{k} \ketbra{\epsilon_k}{r_k}$, which maps the initial state $\rho$ into $\pi_\rho \equiv \hat{U}_{\mathcal{E}} \rho \hat{U}_{\mathcal{E}}^\dagger = \sum_{k} r_k \ketbra{\epsilon_k}{\epsilon_k}$.
 The state $\pi_\rho$ is referred to as \textit{passive}, as it represents a quantum state from which no work can be extracted through unitary operations.
 In general, it can be shown that a state is passive if and only if it is diagonal in the energy eigenbasis $\{\vert \epsilon_k \rangle \}$ and its eigenvalues decrease monotonically with energy (i.e., there is no population inversion) \cite{Pusz1978,Lenard1978},